Myths, Illusions, and Solutions: Relationship Pitfalls and Saboteurs

 “If we learn to solve our problems, we’ll stay together.”
 In actuality, there are many problems that can’t be solved.
 Rather than polarizing around differences, taking “right” and “wrong” positions, couples can at times agree to disagree.
 By shifting the context in this way, and by changing attitudes toward the problem, enduring differences can then be managed successfully.
 In our caring approach to couples counseling in Bethesda, we use relationship therapy to teach skills for resolving conflicts effectively.

 “It is too late, my partner won’t change.
 We have grown apart.
 I never loved my partner to begin with.”
 In reality, most likely you haven’t changed as much as you think, nor is it impossible to reconnect if you decide to recommit and work on the relationship.
 Earn the right to leave the relationship only after you have done your very best to make it work.
 That entails taking a good look at your contribution to the problems.
 In recalling past experiences about the relationship, be fair; by only looking at the negative experiences and ignoring positive ones in reconstructing the past, it is possible to develop a biased position.

 “My partner had an affair; it won’t work.”
 Affairs are not the root of divorce; rather, affairs are the result of problems.
 Most often affairs are not about sex but about attention, respect, understanding, etc.

-Our approach to couples counseling in Bethesda is to create an environment where healing, growth, and the higher capacities of individuals can emerge.
+Our approach to couples counseling and marital therapy in Bethesda is to create an environment where healing, growth, and the higher capacities of individuals can emerge.

-Dr. Durana has offices located in Reston, Vriginia, Bethesda, Maryland, and in Washington, DC.
+Dr. Durana has offices located in Reston, Virginia, Bethesda, Maryland, and in Washington, DC.